Harmonic analysis for pulsar timing arrays: Corner Plots

 \section{Corner Plots}

-In this Appendix we present the corner plots for the nine harmonic analyses discussed in Section~\ref{sec:results}.
-Figures~\ref{fig:Corner1}, \ref{fig:Corner2}, and~\ref{fig:Corner3} show the results of the harmonic analyses for 50, 100, and 150 pulsars, respectively.
+In this appendix we present the corner plots for the nine harmonic analyses discussed in Sec.~\ref{sec:results}.
+Figs.~\ref{fig:Corner1}, \ref{fig:Corner2}, and~\ref{fig:Corner3} show the results of the harmonic analyses for 50, 100, and 150 pulsars, respectively.
 In each figure we overlay the contours for 10, 20, and 30 years of observation time.